-Create Your Future - showing the way for creative careers
+Create Your Future - creative careers are possible!

 The folder designed especially for the CYF programme.

-Abi explains: “Create Your Future (CYF) was designed to broker conversation around the opportunities and pathways leading into the Creative Sector.
+“Create Your Future (CYF) is designed to broker conversation around the opportunities and pathways leading into the Creative Sector.
 With less exposure to the arts in schools, it is becoming harder for young people to see role models or how to develop a career in the creative industries.”

 • Enable young peoples’ confidence, self-esteem, and aspiration to flourish.